Policies and Resources

 Athletic facilities are available on each campus.
 The nearest facilities to our school are the Easton Avenue Gym (a.k.a.
 Rutgers Fitness Center) or the fitness center at the Cook Douglass Recreation Center.
-All University athletic facilities require a valid RU Connection / ID card for entry.
+All University athletic facilities require a valid RU ID card for entry.
 They also require that you first pass a fitness test (a.k.a.
-Fit Check) before you can use any cardio vascular equipment.
+Fit Check) before you can use any cardiovascular equipment.
 There is a small fee for the testing.

 All students should explore green alternatives in their commute to the school.
 The Bloustein School has bicycle racks available for student use located by the front and back entrances of the building, as well as in the covered deck below.
 Please provide your own bicycle locks.

 Graduate students are permitted to purchase business cards at their own expense.
-Students interested in purchasing cards must go through the contracted University vendor Dupli Online by following these instructions.
+Students interested in purchasing cards must go through the contracted University vendor Dupli Online.
+Please contact email@example.com for assistance with ordering business cards.

 For graduate students, the computing labs in the Civic Square Building require a separate account registration and creation process.
-You will need to complete a required application that can be found on your orientation USB drive and return it to Bloustein IT Services for activation.
+You will need to complete a required application.
+Applications can be obtained and returned to Bloustein IT Services for activation.

 While setting up your NetID, you will be asked if you want to use a Rutgers email address.
 If you normally use a different address, you should type in your preferred email address where you currently read your mail.
 You can always change your email address later in your preferences.